kamailio/kamailio-wiki/docs/features/new-in-5.4.x.md

 -   add new t_clean() script function, as low-level helper to cleanup transactions in certain situations, also export it to KEMI
 -   add support for using socket names in UAC
--   new parameter exec_time_check for safety checks on lenghtly callbacks, try to detect when failure callbacks execution take too long and do safety check of the transaction
+-   new parameter exec_time_check for safety checks on lengthly callbacks, try to detect when failure callbacks execution take too long and do safety check of the transaction